WanjiruNjunge/balancer/README.md

 - **Consistent Hashing**: Implemented in `ConsistentHashing` within `hashing.py`, it ensures a distributed, scalable, and replicable distribution of requests.
 - **Server Management**: Servers can be dynamically added or removed from the pool, with the `add_server` and `remove_server` methods.
 To add a server you may need to call the /add endpoint either with or without a payload. to remove you may call /rm without a payload.
 - **Request Routing**: Incoming requests are routed to the appropriate server based on the consistent hashing algorithm.
 This is handled in the `assign` function within `loadbalancer.py`.
-- **Docker Integration**: The application and its servers are containerized using Docker, allowing for easy deployment and scaling.
+- **Docker Integration**: The application and its servers are containerized using Docker, allowing for easy deployment and scaling

 ## Setup and Running

-### Prerequisites
+### Pre-requisites

 - Docker
 - Python 3.8 or higher